dsanmol/firstgitprg/README.md

 # firstgitprg
-Just Starting to push my code on Github in my first repository learning java
-Having basic knowledge of Python
+Just Starting to push my code on Github in my first repository Have basic knowledge of Python and currently learning Java and C/C++